-Stage 2: SAE will document results of all meetings and incorporate them into the POC, as applicable, to mitigate concerns.
-SAE will also review permit stipulations and develop a permit matrix for the crews.
-SAE will develop appropriate means of communication and a contact list to communicate with appropriate stakeholders, and these will be incorporated into operations.
-The use of scientific and Inupiat PSOs/ Communicators on board the vessels will ensure that appropriate precautions are taken to avoid harassment of marine mammals, including whales, seals, walruses or polar bears.
-SAE will coordinate the timing and location of operations with the Com-Centers in Deadhorse and Kaktovik to minimize impact to the subsistence activities or the Nuiqsut/Kaktovik bowhead whale hunt.
+Stage 2: SAE will document results of all meetings and incorporate to mitigate concerns into the POC.
+There shall be a review of permit stipulations and a permit matrix developed for the crews.
+The means of communications and contacts list will be developed and implemented into operations.
+The use of scientific and Inupiat PSOs/ Communicators on board the vessels will ensure that appropriate precautions are taken to avoid harassment of marine mammals, including whales, seals, walruses, or polar bears.
+SAE will coordinate the timing and location of operations with the Com-Centers in Deadhorse and Kaktovik to minimize impact to the subsistence activities or the Nuiqsut/Kaktovik bowhead whale the issue and to plan an alternative course of action (which may include ceasing operations during the whale hunt).

-Stage 3: If a conflict between project activities and subsistence hunting does occur, SAE states that it will immediately contact the project manager and the Com-Center.
-If avoidance is not possible, the project manager will initiate communication with a representative from the impacted subsistence hunter group(s) to resolve the issue and to plan an alternative course of action.
+Stage 3: If a conflict does occur with project activities and subsistence hunting, the SAs will immediately contact the project manager and the Com Center.
+If avoidance is not possible, the project manager will initiate communication with a representative from the impacted subsistence hunter group(s) to resolve